 Notes

-- Don't mix too much or the meatloaf will be tough but mix well enough to blend everything.
+- Don’t mix too much or the meatloaf will be tough, but do mix well enough to blend everything.

 - Use an ice-cream scoop and put a heaping scoop in each muffin cup.